chisophugis/lbd/source/otherinst.rst

 In llvm, IR node **sra** is defined for ashr IR instruction, node **srl** is defined for lshr instruction (I don't know why don't use ashr and lshr as the IR node name directly).
-I assume Cpu0 shr instruction is “shift with zero filled”, and define it with IR DAG node srl.
+We assume Cpu0 shr instruction is “shift with zero filled”, and define it with IR DAG node srl.
 But at that way, Cpu0 will fail to compile x >> 1 in case of x is signed integer because clang and most compilers translate it into ashr, which meaning “shift with sign extension fill”.
 Similarly, Cpu0 div instruction, has the same problem.
-I assume Cpu0 div instruction is for sdiv which can take care both positive and negative integer, but it will fail for divide operation “/ “on unsigned integer operand in C.
+We assume Cpu0 div instruction is for sdiv which can take care both positive and negative integer, but it will fail for divide operation “/ “on unsigned integer operand in C.